StephenPierzchajlo/COVID-19---Canada/src/COVID_Canada.md

 Next, I will load the docstring package manually since it cannot be loaded from inside a function.
 The docstring package allows you to add documentation to a function.
-If it isn’t installed, install before running the next line.
+THis next code chunk checks whether the package is installed.
+If it is, nothing happens.
+If it isn’t, R installs the package.
+Finally, docsting is loaded into the current library.

 ``` r
 # Create documentation for functions.